Altar Egos (Arrested Development): Plot

-Michael (Jason Bateman) and the family gather to discuss George Sr.'s (Jeffrey Tambor) upcoming trial, where lawyer Barry Zuckerkorn (Henry Winkler) reveals that they've received a plea offer, which Lucille (Jessica Walter), speaking for George Sr., wants to accept.
-Cindi Lightballoon (Jane Lynch), an undercover FBI agent, falls in love with George Sr. and tells him that she knows for a fact that he can beat the government's case against him.
-Lindsay (Portia de Rossi) receives a letter from Maeby's (Alia Shawkat) school saying that her daughter is failing, so she and Tobias hire George Michael (Michael Cera) to tutor Maeby.
+Michael and the family gather to discuss George Sr.'s upcoming trial.
+Lawyer Barry Zuckerkorn reveals that they have received a plea offer, which Lucille, speaking for George Sr., wants to accept.
+Cindi Lightballoon, an undercover FBI agent, falls in love with George Sr. Lindsay receives a letter from Maeby's school saying that her daughter is failing, so she and Tobias hire George Michael to tutor Maeby.

-Michael sits down to read the plea, but Gob (Will Arnett) suggests he have a one-night stand with a lawyer instead.
-As Michael reads the plea, Maggie Lizer (Julia Louis-Dreyfus), bumps into him, and he introduces himself as "Chareth Cutestory," a maritime lawyer, eventually going home with Maggie.
-The following morning, Michael realizes that Maggie is blind, while George Sr. presses Cindi for information about his case, where Lucille catches him and storms away.
+Michael sits down to read the plea, but Gob suggests he have a one-night stand with a lawyer instead.
+As Michael reads the plea, Maggie Lizer bumps into him, and he introduces himself as "Chareth Cutestory," a maritime lawyer, eventually going home with Maggie.
+The following morning, Michael realizes that Maggie is blind.
+George Sr. presses Cindi for information about his case.
+Lucille catches him and storms away.
 When Michael comes home, Gob tells him that he has gotten married during a series of escalating dares.
-(Note: Gob's wife is played by Arnett's then-wife Amy Poehler.)

-Michael then has his second date with Maggie, and George Sr. is approached by Cindi, who tells him she knows for a fact he will be set free.
-It is then revealed, however, that she understood George Sr.'s statement of "faith is a fact" as a philosophical assertion, even though in reality it was simply a mispronunciation of "faith is a facet" and thus included in the bloopers section.
+Michael has a second date with Maggie.
+George Sr. is approached by Cindi, who tells him she knows for a fact he will be set free.
+It is then revealed, however, that she understood George Sr.'s statement "faith is a fact" as a philosophical assertion, when it was simply a speech error; he meant to say "faith is a facet".
 At the high school, Maeby pays George Michael to do an essay for her then runs off.
 George Michael then attends the fundraiser for "Surely Fünke," where he discovers that Maeby has been collecting charity money by posing as a dying girl in a wheelchair.
 At the courthouse, Michael meets up with his family, but neither he nor Barry have read the plea deal.
-George Sr. decides to take the plea even though no one has read it, and the hearing gets underway, where Maggie is the prosecutor.
+George Sr. decides to take the plea even though no one has read it, and the hearing gets underway.
+Maggie is the prosecutor.
 Michael later visits Maggie, and she hands him the Bluth case file so he can advise her about it.

-On the next Arrested Development...

-Maeby attempts to deposit her check from the Surely Fünke fundraiser, and Gob adapts to married life.
-Tobias breaks into Maggie's house to steal evidence, where she is revealed to not really be blind.